northsack/F24_Team2_FormulaSAE/README.md

 ### Documentation

-In the documentaion section information regarding the documentation that is required and how it should be organized is given.
+In the documentaion section information regarding the documentation that is required and how it should be organized is given. (delete this line later)

+### (In progress)
+Our documentation folder contains 4 folders:
+	Electrical
+	Images
+	Meeting Minutes
+	Other Files

+These folders contain files used in other documents such as our project proposal, conceptual design, and detailed design files.

+A description of each folder’s contents are below:

+- Electrical - Contains PCB files, and schematics
+- Images - Contains block diagrams,  flowcharts, wiring diagrams, as well as demo images used in presentations.
+- Meeting Minutes - Contains the meeting minutes files that documented the topics and purpose of all our team meetings.
+- Other Files - Contain miscellaneous files such as Gnatt charts.

 ### Software